 - Too big for apartment living

-- Requires extra brushing when he 'blows' his undercoat
+- Requires extra brushing, and furniture protection when he 'blows' his undercoat

 Tibetan Mastiffs want to live indoors with their families where they can best keep a close watch over them.
 TMs tend to be quiet and calm inside the house, and more active outside.
 They leave a lot of fur in their wake during seasonal shedding but are otherwise moderate shedders.

 Tibetan Mastiffs should spend an hour or two outdoors playing and walking with family members.
 A big yard is beneficial for the breed, as it offers a convenient space for them to stretch their legs and exercise.
 It's important the yard is well secured so they can't escape and 'protect' the entire neighborhood.
 Additionally, they'll bark excessively if left alone outside, particularly at night.

 A healthy, adult Tibetan Mastiff requires about one hour of physical activity and training each day, ideally split into brief sessions.
 The exercise doesn't need to be vigorous.

 Tibetan Mastiffs have the stamina for short bursts of activity.
 Walks and play sessions of about 15 minutes are optimal.

 Activity distance rating